Space Dogs: Return to Earth: Animation

 In the third part of the franchise, the space dogs find themselves not only in their usual locations – in space, but also under water.
 Most of the screen time about 45% - is occupied by underwater.
 Character development was refined for this film with an emphasis on friendship and working together as a team.
 The character Strelka is given for the first time the official status of commander.

 A plethora of new character animals are presented in this film that include seal Yasha, rat Venya, cockroach Tolik, parrots-bandits, pirates-jellyfish, wise muskrat, as well as crocodiles, turtles, lizards and pelicans.
 The audience of the previous films have found the story line of rate Venya quite appealing.
 Therefore, in this film the creators refined the character almost into a main character.
 Yevgeny Mironov has been always a popular cast choice for Yasha.

 Soundtrack

 The film is noted for its musical accompaniment.
-Composer Ivan Uryupin who has previously worked for all the previous Space Dogs films, resumed the score for the movie.
+Composer Ivan Uryupin who has previously worked for all the previous Space Dogs films, resumed the score for the film.
 An orchestral soundtrack with several songs were recorded by the host studio The First of Mosfilm.
 The orchestra was aided by the conductor of the Bolshoi theater, Alexey Vereshchagin.
 Uryupin noted that composing for an animated film is considerably different from a feature film.
 The former requires more expression in music and changing musical textures.
 One of the songs presented in the film is Song of Lagusa.
 A review found the song of the pirate jellyfish to be the highlight of the film.